Rachel McAlpine

-Rachel Phyllis McAlpine (née Taylor; born 1940) is a New Zealand poet, novelist and playwright.
+Rachel Phyllis McAlpine (née Taylor; born 24 February 1940) is a New Zealand poet, novelist and playwright.
 She is the author of 30 books including poetry, plays, novels, and books about writing and writing for the internet.

 Early life, family and education

-McAlpine was born in Fairlie in 1940.
+McAlpine was born in Fairlie on 24 February 1940.
 Her father was a vicar, and her mother was a granddaughter of notable New Zealand suffragette Ada Wells.
 She grew up with her five sisters in small-town vicarages in Canterbury, New Zealand.
 When she was 10 the family moved to Christchurch, where she attended Christchurch Girls' High School and the University of Canterbury, graduating with a BA degree in 1960.

 In 1959, aged 19, she married engineer Grant McAlpine and they had two daughters and two sons.
 They spent four years in Geneva before returning to Masterton, New Zealand, where she raised her children and taught high school.
 In 1973 she gained a Diploma in Education from Massey University and in 1977 she completed a BA(Hons) at Victoria University of Wellington.
 After McAlpine and her first husband divorced in 1981, she married artist Michael Smither in 1988, but their marriage ended in 1992.